OGProgrammer/terraform-aws-jenkins/README.md

 Jenkins UI can be seen browsed at `x.x.x.x:8080` where x.x.x.x is the output IP address of the ec2 instance.

+## Important Notes

+If you provision this Jenkins terraform script with something that deletes and creates a new Jenkins instance, (because yes that can happen) don't freak out.
+You can login to the AWS EC2->Volumes page and detach the new drive and add the old one back.
+All your Jenkins/Docker data should be stored on this volume.

+1. SSH into Jenkins and stop Jenkins `sudo service jenkins stop`
+2. Unmount the new drive `sudo umount /dev/xvdf`
+3. Detach the [volume](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Volumes:sort=desc:createTime) in the AWS dashboard.

+Delete drives not in use anymore as they will pile up even after a terraform destroy.

 ### Destroying

 Just run `./tf-destroy.sh` but in order to finalize cleanup you'll need to delete one last thing manually.